nneonneo/sstic-2023/writeup.md

     decrypt_msg9(L)
 ```

 This works!
 I tried various values of `x30` to see if they will produce anything interesting.
-0x1b78, for example, is in the middle of the firmware reading code, and will dump out 256 bytes of the stack.
-However, there's nothing interesting there, as the stack frame it prints out is `main` (we get some ASLR leaks, but those are not useful to us).
-0x1218 is in the middle of the password check, but it also does not work since the `main` stack frame is missing variables that the password check expects to see.
+0x1b78, for example, is in the middle of the firmware reading code, and will dump out 256 bytes of the stack ([`fw_leak.bin`](files/stage2c/fw-leak.bin)).
+However, there's nothing interesting there, as the stack frame it prints out is from `main` (we get some ASLR leaks, but those are not useful to us as the program crashes immediately afterwards).
+0x1218 is in the middle of the password check (right before returning the AES key to the user), but it also does not work since the `main` stack frame is missing variables that the password check needs.

 So, we will have to modify `sp` as well in order to move to a different stack frame.
 Unfortunately, `sp` is in the block right *after* `x30`: if we bit-flip `sp`, `x30` will become garbage!